Fire and Rescue Service backs Carbon Monoxide Awareness WeekPosted 17/11/2014 14:10:36

 How is carbon monoxide produced?

-Carbon monoxide is hard to detect because it has no smell, taste or colour.
+Carbon monoxide is hard for humans to detect because it has no smell, taste or colour.
 This also means that it is easy to inhale without realising.

 When a fire burns in an enclosed room, the oxygen in the room is gradually used up and replaced with carbon dioxide.
 Following a build-up of carbon dioxide in the air, the fuel is prevented from burning fully and it starts to release carbon monoxide.